Dylann Roof ruled competent for sentencing

 Roof was convicted of 33 federal charges: nine counts of violating the Hate Crime Act resulting in death, three counts of violating the Hate Crime Act involving an attempt to kill, nine counts of obstruction of exercise of religion resulting in death, three counts of obstruction of exercise of religion involving an attempt to kill and use of a dangerous weapon, and nine counts of use of a firearm to commit murder during and in relation to a crime of violence.

-Roof is also scheduled to be tried on state murder charges, for which he could also be sentenced to death.
+Roof also is scheduled to be tried on state murder charges, for which he could also be sentenced to death.